-Lawrence Gill, CPA, most recently retired after spending five years as number two executive at the American Bar Association, where he served as Deputy Executive Director and CFO in charge of all financial operations, administrative functions (purchasing, real estate operations, etc.) and information technology.
-Prior to that, he had 42 years of legal practice in the business law area.
+Lawrence Gill, CPA, CGMA recently retired after spending five years as the number two executive at the American Bar Association, where he served as Deputy Executive Director and CFO in charge of all financial operations, administrative functions (purchasing and real estate operations) and information technology.
+Prior to that, he practiced law in large law firms for 42 years in the business law area.
 His legal practice included serving international, national and regional organizations with business operations in the United States, Europe, Canada, Australia and the Pacific Rim.
-Legal practice specialties included accounting related legal issues, transactions (mergers, distribution, licensing), corporate governance.
-In addition, he has served and continues to serve in multiple director and committee chair roles for various organizations.
+Legal practice specialties included accounting related legal issues, transactions (mergers, distribution, licensing), and corporate governance.

 Steve Glover is the Associate Dean at the Marriott School of Management at Brigham Young University.
 He received his Ph.D. at the University of Washington.
 Steve teaches undergraduate and graduate courses in the SOA and a judgment and decision-making course in the Executive M.B.A. program.
 Prior to his graduate studies, he worked as a senior accountant for KPMG in Seattle.
 From 2000 to 2002, Steve took a leave of absence from BYU to work as a director in the U.S. National Office of PwC where he worked on a team revising audit policies.
 Steve continues to consult with public accounting firms and has also served as an expert witness.
 Steve served on the American Institute of Certified Public Accountants’ (AICPA) Task Force for Sampling/Materiality Issues in a Single Audit Environment, and as a reviewer for the AICPA’s 2008 Audit Sampling Guide.
 Steve is a co-author on monograph on elevating professional judgment and skepticism and has developed and delivered related training.